 The primary campaign was particularly heated, and Karen Handel’s past membership in the gay rights group Log Cabin Republicans became an issue.
 When [Nathan] Deal used her membership against her, Handel denied that she had ever been a member of the group, which was an important and influential constituency when she was a commissioner.
 An investigation by the Atlanta Journal-Constitution confirmed that she was on the Log Cabin Republican’s membership rolls in 2003 and 2004, and that she had signed a questionnaire affirming her support for domestic partnership benefits.
 Politifact rated her denial a “Pants on Fire” lie.

-Ah, life.
-It’s a roller coaster in a shoulder-padded brocade jacket.
+Ah, life is a roller coaster.
+In a shoulder-padded brocade jacket.